 My father would have been 90 today.
 Here's what he taught me about collecting the beauty in the world.

 My father was a collector whose precious objects brought him great joy.
 On this, the day he would have been 90, I am full of memories of what he taught me.
-He's been gone more than four years now, but my husband and I live surrounded by some of those precious objects: Books, records, pottery, and drums.
+He's been gone more than four years now, but my husband and I live surrounded by some of those precious objects: Books, records, masks, pottery, and drums.
 I have his photo collection in my basement.
 It's massive.

-I'm also, apologetically, his daughter.
-I'm a "Look at the Moon!" person.
+Like Dad, I'm a "Look at the Moon!" person.
 I'm a "Look at that hawk!" person.
 I'm a "Look how green the leaves are" person.
 I'm a photographer who captures and preserves my experiences so I can study them again later, relishing the memories.
 I love making photos for other people and seeing them in print as lasting keepsakes.
 I am most passionate about photographing people and showcasing their uniqueness.
 He was a cultural anthropologist, so his favorite subject was also people.

 The contrast between my parents and their affinity for things was stark and amusing.
 My mother didn't even think about material objects (except as tools to do or make), and my father was a passionate, organized, and diligent collector.
 When he and my mother moved in together, she had a mat to sleep on, two suitcases and two rattan chairs.
 He brought boxes of his records, books, artifacts, stamps, cameras and photographs.
 Everything was cataloged and ordered just so.
 Mom came to treasure his things and share his passion for the artifacts they collected together.